Isidrololo/Pokemon/README.md

 # Releases:
 - Beta 1.0:
-    - Bug fixed when selecting ally pokemon movement with an empty input.
+    - Bug fixed when selecting allied pokemon movement with an empty input.
-    - Improved selection of ally pokemon.
+    - Improved selection of allied pokemon.
 The code has been generalized to implement more possible pokemons in the future (not implemented yet).
     - Balance adjustment: decreased level of Charmander (10-->8) to equilibrate the combat.
 Now it is more likely to win with Bulbasaur (depending on how lucky you are).
+- Beta 1.1:
+    - Bug fixed when entering 0 to select pokemon and movements during battle.